FAQ

 MUCH LIKE MAGICIANS, we do not reveal our Magic Eye secrets or sell our software.
 We try to keep Magic Eye 3D artwork as magical as possible.

-YOU WOULD NEED TO PURCHASE a license in order to use our images.
-This means that we do not allow our content to be stored on another website, do not allow our website’s HTML pages to appear as frames inside a frameset located on another website, and do not allow our images to appear in-line as part of a web page located on another website.
+YOU WOULD NEED TO PURCHASE a license in order to use our illusions.
+This means that we do not allow our content to be stored on another website, do not allow our website’s HTML pages to appear as frames inside a frameset located on another website, and do not allow our illusions to appear in-line as part of a web page located on another website.

 However, you are always free to add a link that transfers the browser’s location to www.magiceye.com, magiceyebooks.com, or any page on our sites, without asking permission.
 If you have any questions about linking or commercial use of Magic Eye images, please contact us.